nobl/ioBroker.senec/README.md

 * OEM LG
 * Solarinvert Storage 10.0 / Blei

-SENEC Systems that don't provide a local webinterface might be monitored by using the API functionality only.
-Please contact the developer if you have any input on this.
+Systems without a local web interface can be monitored using the API and/or Web connectors.
+Please contact the developer if you have input on additional system compatibility.

+### Getting Started

+See the [full documentation](docs/en/README.md) for installation, configuration, and feature details.

 ## Disclaimer
 **All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
 This personal project is maintained in spare time and has no business goal.**

-## Usage
-You can find a description of some sample states in documentation.
-All states of this adapter are read-only states unless they are control-states to control the appliance.

 ### Deprecated / Removed states
 * STATISTIC
 * Display